 1901 The College becomes a charter member of the Association of American Law Schools, one of 32 law schools that the AALS describes in its history as “exemplars of the academic model for studying the law.”
 In a bulletin for that year, the College announces the requirement for at least one year of Latin study.

-1903 The College marks two notable graduations: William H. Johnson becomes the College’s first African American alumnus and Bessie Seely becomes the first alumna.
-Today, both are recognized annually through the Seeley Johnson Award, given to “a graduate who embodies the highest ideals of professionalism, integrity, diversity, and leadership.”
+1903 The College marks three notable graduations: William H. Johnson becomes the College’s first African American alumnus; Bessie Seely becomes the first alumna; and Puerto Rican native José Benet Colón becomes the first Hispanic graduate.
+Today, our first African American alums are recognized annually through the Seeley Johnson Award, given to “a graduate who embodies the highest ideals of professionalism, integrity, diversity, and leadership.”

 1904 The College moves to Crouse Mansion on the northeast corner of East Fayette and South State streets.
 This building houses classrooms, lecture halls, and a law library.